poplatek/payment-methods-book/swish/README.md

 To use the service, one needs a smartphone, the safety solution mobile Bank ID, a Swedish bank account and the Swish app.

-Probably Sweden only due to depending on BankID.
+Sweden and SEK only due to depending on BankID.

 # QR support